irplonk/github-guide/githubguide.md

 4. Select "Java" in the dropbox for "Add .gitignore."
 5. Select "Create repository."

-![Alt Image Text] (https://guides.github.com/activities/hello-world/create-new-repo.png "Create a New Repository")
+![Create a New Repository] (https://guides.github.com/activities/hello-world/create-new-repo.png)

 Now you can make a working copy of this repository on your computer.
 This allows you to make changes locally and then push to GitHub.
 To do this, cd into the directory in which you want to make your local repository and use ```git clone <repository url>``` to clone your repository.
 For example, if you wanted to clone the Git linkable library called libgit2, you would run the following line: